-In Vedas, the Beas River has been referred to as Arjikuja and was called Vipasa in ancient times.
-The river got its name from the great sage Veda Vyasa of Mahabharata fame, who was so impressed by the beauty of its surrounding mountains that he performed tapasya or meditative penance here to gain the spiritual powers.
+In Vedas, the Beas River has been referred to as Arjikuja and was called Bipasha in ancient times.
+The river got its name from the great sage Veda Vyasa of Mahabharata fame, who was so impressed by the beauty of its surrounding mountains that he performed Tapasya or meditative penance here to gain the spiritual powers.

 Beas Kund ar Rohtang pass in Himachal Pradesh